jawslouis/MakePlacePlugin/README.md

 ### I'm getting a Load Error
 ![Load Error](load-error.png?raw=true)

 There was a recent update to the layout json format.
-Update the MakePlace App (not the plugin) to the latest version, and re-save the layout while inside and outside.
+Update the MakePlace App (not the plugin) to the latest version, and re-save the layout in the app while inside and outside.
 The json should now load in the plugin.

 ### The plugin says it's placing items but nothing is moving
 You probably pressed `Get Interior Layout`, which loads the current layout in the game, instead of `Load`, which loads the layout from the file.
 Since the plugin is placing furniture that is already in position, it will look like nothing is moving.